Frames of iterations and vector-valued model spaces: Introduction

 After establishing the necessary notation and definitions, in Section~\ref{unilateral-sec} we address the unilateral case.
 We first establish in Theorem~\ref{thebeginnig} a characterization of when the forward iterations of a bounded operator on a set $\{f_j, j\in J\}$ in an arbitrary Hilbert space $\cH$ are a frame of $\cH$.

-This motivates in Subsection~\ref{toep} the study of frames for the the unilateral shift of multiplicity $\sharp J$ acting on co-invariant subspaces of $H^2(\mathbb{T},\ell^2(J))$.
-In Subsection~\ref{minimum-subsec} we address the question of establishing the minimum cardinality of unilateral orbits need to form a frame.
+This motivates in Subsection~\ref{toep} the study of frames for the unilateral shift of multiplicity $\sharp J$ acting on co-invariant subspaces of $H^2(\mathbb{T},\ell^2(J))$.
+In Subsection~\ref{minimum-subsec} we address the question of establishing the minimum cardinality of unilateral orbits needed to form a frame.

 Finally in Section~\ref{bilateral-sec} we look at doubly invariant subspaces, for which in Theorem~\ref{minimum-double} we establish the minimum number of orbits needed to obtain a frame for a doubly invariant subspace of of $(L^2)^m$.